EGO-Tech/starbase-ships/bugger/README.md

 | Transponder `Toggle` & `Ping` | Transponder controls, `Toggle` turns on and off ship transponder while `Ping` will activate transponder for three seconds |
 | `Timer` | See [Timer](#timer). |
 | `Odometer` | See [Odometer](#odometer). |

+> NOTE: For safety, firing full braking thrust will deactivate `Cruise`.

 ### Managing Power and Fuel